tnhu/kanji/README.md

 ### More about instantiation

-By default, Kanji does not do anything until there's a user interaction happens inside the component's HTML fragment (except components with `data-lazy="false"` in which forces Kanji to scan and bind non-delegable events if any).
+Kanji automatically initializes components with `data-lazy="false"` and components declare non-delegable actions.
+With delegable components (component with `data-lazy!="false" and declare only delegable actions), Kanji does not do anything until there's a user interaction happens inside their  HTML fragment.
 If there are multiple declarations of the same component on the page, Kanji instantiates only one instance of the component to handle in that fragment's scope.
 Imaging you have 100 declarations of a component named `Card`:

 ``` html
 <div data-com="Card">